heather7532/DirectoryService/ServiceRegistry.md

 # INSERT NAME HERE

 # Introduction
 The TBD is a simple framework that allows you to publish and discover services in a distributed environment.
 It is based on the concept of a service registry, which is a database of services that can be queried by clients to find the services they need.
-The Data Service Finder is designed to be lightweight and easy to use, with a minimal set of features that are sufficient for most use cases.
+The TBD is designed to be lightweight and easy to use, with a minimal set of features that are sufficient for most use cases.
 A service should be easy to deploy.
 + It should be easy to find.
 + It should offer support for versioned and flexible APIs using multiple protocols.